BHFock/git-cl/docs/design-notes.md

 `git-cl` uses [fcntl](https://docs.python.org/3/library/fcntl.html) to lock metadata files preventing race conditions.
 It is designed for single-user interactive use rather than shared accounts or scripts.

+[`clutil_file_lock`](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L90) implements a context manager that creates temporary `.lock` files (e.g., `cl.json.lock`) with exclusive locks.
+All metadata read/write operations are wrapped in these locks, with automatic cleanup on exit or exception.

 #### Error Handling and Exit Codes

 `git-cl` exits with code `0` on success and non-zero codes on errors.
 Error messages are printed to `stderr`.
 Some functions terminate execution immediately on fatal errors using [sys.exit()](https://docs.python.org/3/library/sys.html#sys.exit), ensuring no partial metadata changes are written.